-I’ll cover how to thread the upper thread through the needle, how to wind the bobbin on a Brother sewing machine, and how to install the bobbin.
-This tutorial should work identically for most Brother sewing machines and sewing and quilting combination machines such as the Brother CS7000i, Brother XM2701, Brother XR3774, and most other recent models of Brother sewing machines.
-Some of the Brother heavy-duty sewing machines and embroidery machines may have slightly different mechanisms, but you should be able to extrapolate how to thread them well enough!
+I’ll cover how to thread the upper thread through the needle, how to thread the bobbin on a Brother sewing machine, and how to install the bobbin.
+This tutorial should apply to most Brother sewing machines like the Brother CS7000i, Brother CS7000X, Brother GX37, and many other recent models.

-How to Wind a Bobbin on A Brother Sewing Machine
+How to Thread a Bobbin on A Brother Sewing Machine

-If you’ve just taken your brand new Brother sewing machine out of its box, the first thing you’ll need to do is wind the bobbin.
-Make sure to only use compatible Brother bobbins for your sewing machine.
+Make sure only to use compatible Brother bobbins for your sewing machine.
 In the case of most Brother sewing machines, this will be Class 15, SA156 plastic bobbins.

-Pull the thread end out, and pass the thread around the pre-tension disk on the left of the machine body.
-Go under the disk and around counter-clockwise.
-You’ll be able to feel once the thread slips under that disk.
+Then, pull the thread end out, and pass it under and clockwise around the pre-tension disk on the left of the machine body.
+You’ll feel and thus know when the thread slips under that disk.
+(The disk is the circle on top of the L-shaped thread guide piece.)

-Put the bobbin on the bobbin winder shaft.
-There’s a spring on the shaft that should slide into the bobbin groove as you turn the bobbin clockwise.
-You will feel it kind of click into place.
+A spring on the shaft should slide into the bobbin groove as you turn the bobbin clockwise.
+You will feel it click into place.

 Slide the shaft to the right.
-You will feel it click into place.
+You will feel another click into place.

-For Brother sewing machines with a fast bobbin-winding system: Hold the end of the spool thread with your left hand, and with your right hand, wrap the free end of the thread clockwise around the bobbin several times.
+Hold the end of the thread with your left hand, and with your right hand, wrap the free end of the thread clockwise around the bobbin several times.

 Pass the thread through the slit in the base of the bobbin seat to trim the excess thread.

-Press the foot pedal all the way down or touch the on/off button and slide the speed controller to the right.
+Now, press the foot controller or touch the on/off button and slide the speed controller to the right.
 The bobbin will begin winding quickly!

-When the bobbin is almost full, it will start slowing down, and some models will stop winding completely.
-Take your foot off the pedal or press the stop button.
+When the bobbin is almost full, it will start slowing down, and most models will stop winding.
+Take your foot off the pedal or press the stop button at this point.

-For all sewing machines, now clip the excess thread and slide the bobbin winding pin back to the left.
-Remove the bobbin and check to make sure it’s wound evenly and not too loosely.
+Now, clip the excess thread and slide the bobbin winding pin back to the left.
+Remove the bobbin and check that it’s wound evenly and not too loosely.

 How to Install The Bobbin on a Brother Sewing Machine

-After the bobbin is wound, it’s time to install the bobbin on your Brother sewing machines.
-The newer Brother sewing machines feature quick-set, top-drop bobbins, which are simple to install.
+After the bobbin is threaded, it’s time to install the bobbin on your Brother sewing machine.
+Since the newer Brother sewing machines feature quick-set, top-drop bobbins, this threading portion is simple.

-Press the button near the bobbin cover on the base of the machine to the right to open the cover.
+Next, press the button near the bobbin cover on the right of the machine’s base to open the cover.
 Remove the cover.

-Drop your bobbin in.
-The thread needs to be coming out the top of the bobbin, not the bottom.
-You should be able to see the directions on the base of your sewing machine for a diagram reference.
-If you were to pull your thread, the bobbin would spin counterclockwise.
+Drop your bobbin in as shown above or in the diagram on the base of your sewing machine.
+If you were to pull your thread, the bobbin should spin counterclockwise.